ticlo/ticlo/docs/block-configs.md

 A temporary block maintained by the block function, block will always destroy the #func block when function changed

+### #waiting
+**type**: boolean
+indicate when the worker's task is finished and the output data is ready

+in MapObject and MapStream function, the #waiting config is used to determine if the current worker is ready and can be destroyed/reused

 ## Worker Configs

 these configs are only used in worker related functions